zikula/core/UPGRADE-1.4.md

 ####FOR NORMAL USERS: Download the current release from [http://www.zikula.org/](http://www.zikula.org/)

-All the dependencies and requirements are included in this package, simply unpack the archive.
+All the dependencies and requirements are included in this package.

 <a name="upgrading"></a>